 Booking details: Learn all about Ikebukuro in a private walking tour

 The area around Gokokuji is a beautiful, quiet spot to learn some interesting things about Japan and its past.
 The temple is surrounded by trees which transform throughout the seasons and are especially breathtaking during autumn when red, yellow and orange leaves can be admired from all around the temple grounds.
+You can also visit in early spring to see the cherry blossoms.
+Take a break from the city and see one of Tokyo’s charming historical buildings.

 Booking details: Learn how to Bake using Natural Yeast